ydm/django-static-files-monitor/README.md

 2. cd the/directory/that/contains/the/manage/py/file
 3. $ monitor.py

-For any questions or improvement advises, please contact me at
+For any questions or improvement advices, please contact me at
 yordan [at] 4web [dot] bg

 Disclaimer